sealerio/sealer/docs/commandline/sealer_debug.md

 ## sealer debug

-Creating debugging sessions for pods and nodes
+Create debugging sessions for pods and nodes

 ### Options

 ```
-      --check-list strings         Check items, such as network、volume.
+      --check-list strings         Check items, such as network, volume.
   -e, --env stringToString         Environment variables to set in the container. (default [])
   -h, --help                       help for debug
       --image string               Container image to use for debug container.